Listed alphabetically by first name, in groups of 2 or 3. Use the sideways arrows to view everyone.

 Sheniqua Trotman

-Vocal Empowerment Coach, Butterfly Council member
+Vocal Empowerment Coach, Stellar Village Co-Owner

 Sheniqua is an activist, singer-songwriter, community leader, mother, and vocal empowerment coach based in Brooklyn, New York.
 She's also the host of online community singing with songleaders at Stellar Village.